 ‘Lasting Impressions’ is a free workshop hosted by researchers at the University of Sheffield and a visual artist.
 It is open to anyone who has experienced the loss of a baby (during pregnancy or after birth) and who would like the opportunity to remember their baby.
-Please note that we welcome parents and other family members too.
+Please note that we welcome parents and other family members too (including children).

-We’d like participants to bring a memory object with them to the workshop.
-In small groups of 4-5 we’ll invite you to tell the group about the item and to say a bit about why it is important to you.
+We’d like participants to bring memory objects with them to the workshop.
+In small groups we’ll invite you to tell the group about the item/s and to say a bit about why they are important to you.
 We realise that people’s experiences of loss are different, and understand that not everyone will have an object that belonged to their baby.
 We are interested in hearing about a variety of memory items, so please bring along anything you like that reminds you of your baby.
-With your permission we would like to take photos of these items for our project exhibition, and we’ll ask you about this on the day.
+With your permission we will take photos of these items for our project exhibition which will be held in Sheffield and London in November 2017.

-To make sure we keep the event informal and so everyone has a chance to share their story, we have limited places to 25 people.
+To make sure the event is informal and so everyone has a chance to talk about their objects, we have limited places to 25 people.
 Warm drinks and cakes will be provided.

 We look forward to meeting you.